suleigolden/nodeJSTrainig/README.md

-# Students Record Application
+# Article NodeJS Application

-This is a simple app developed with "Node.js & Express From Scratch"
+The purpose is to calculate the time and cost saving potential per month for a potential customer.

 ## Technologies
 * Node.js